MicrosoftDocs/xamarin-communitytoolkit/docs/behaviors/emailvalidationbehavior.md

 title: "Xamarin Community Toolkit EmailValidationBehavior"
 author: sthewissen
 ms.author: joverslu
-description: "The EmailValidationBehavior allows users to determine whether or not a given text is a valid e-mail address." ms.date: 12/07/2020
+description: "The EmailValidationBehavior allows users to determine whether or not text input is a valid e-mail address." ms.date: 12/07/2020
 ---

 # Xamarin Community Toolkit EmailValidationBehavior

-The EmailValidationBehavior is a behavior that allows users to determine whether or not a given text value is a valid e-mail address.
-By adding this behavior to an `Entry` control it can be styled differently depending on whether a valid or an invalid e-mail address is provided.
-The validation is done through a regular expression which is used to verify whether or not the given value is a valid e-mail address.
-It can be overridden by the user to customize the validation through the properties it inherits from [ValidationBehavior](/xamarin-communitytoolkit/behaviors/validationbehavior).
+The EmailValidationBehavior is a behavior that allows users to determine whether or not text input is a valid e-mail address.
+For example, an `Entry` control can be styled differently depending on whether a valid or an invalid e-mail address is provided.
+The validation is achieved through a regular expression that is used to verify whether or not the text input is a valid e-mail address.
+It can be overridden to customize the validation through the properties it inherits from [ValidationBehavior](/xamarin-communitytoolkit/behaviors/validationbehavior).

 ## Syntax